zhanglab/psamm/docs/tutorial/fpp.rst

 a mix of both in the same subset file.

-To show the usage of this option, a subset of reactions involved in mannitol utilization pathway were visualized through the following command:
+To show the usage of this option, a subset of reactions involved in mannitol utilization pathway was visualized through the following command:

 .. code-block:: shell